Ni-zav/obsidian-audio-player/README.md

 # Obsidian Music Player

-This is a fork of the wonderful [noonesimg/obsidian-audio-player](https://github.com/noonesimg/obsidian-audio-player).
+This is a fork of [catetrai/obsidian-audio-player](https://github.com/catetrai/obsidian-audio-player), which itself is forked from the original [noonesimg/obsidian-audio-player](https://github.com/noonesimg/obsidian-audio-player).
 It's tweaked to better fit the use case of annotating specifically music files, rather than long audios like podcasts, though it can be used for both.

 ## Features